 A major problem with assessing how well the technology works is that the vast majority of research studies use brain stimulation for different purposes than do home tDCS users.
 Contrast home usage with the seminal 2000 paper authored by Nitsche and his colleagues that tested whether noninvasive brain stimulation could help people recover movement after a stroke.
 “We just wanted to know if we could change motor performance,” Nitsche says.
 “Our question was not, ‘Does the stimulation protocol induce maximal performance?’”
 Home tDCS users, on the other hand, are not particularly interested in making new scientific discoveries, Wexler says.
 “They’re interested in self-improvement.”

 This quest for enhancement could potentially lead to untoward consequences.
-In July clinicians and scientists who study tDCS published an Annals of Neurology editorial warning of potential undesired effects.
+In 2016 clinicians and scientists who study tDCS published an Annals of Neurology editorial warning of potential undesired effects.
 For example, stimulating one brain area might help someone learn new material—but hurt the ability to process learned material.
-Changes in brain activity might last longer than users expect or may extend beyond the regions beneath the electrodes.
-Also, the effects of tDCS vary tremendously across individuals, and with small changes in the process.
+Changes in brain activity might last longer than users expect or may extend beyond the regions underneath the electrodes.
+Also, the effects of tDCS vary tremendously across individuals and with small changes in the process.
 When it comes to placing electrodes, “even just a few centimeters can be enough to change the effect,” Clark says.
 “How long you stimulate, how much current you put in—if it’s two or one milliamp or something in between—all of that matters.”
 Genetics, age and skull thickness also seem to influence response.
 The technical specifications for medical uses have yet to be clearly delineated, let alone the parameters for cognitive enhancement.

 And it looks like tDCS is only the beginning.
-In addition to applying direct current to the scalp, brain-hacking researchers and DIYers are experimenting with other methods including alternating current and random noise stimulation.
+In addition to applying direct current to the scalp, brain-hacking researchers and D.I.Y.ers are experimenting with other methods, including alternating-current and random-noise stimulation.
 These might one day complement more established noninvasive medical technologies, such as magnetic stimulation and ultrasound, to influence brain function and behavior.
-Transcranial direct current stimulation, Clark says, “is just the tip of the iceberg.”
+Transcranial direct-current stimulation, Clark says, “is just the tip of the iceberg.”